 There are no estrogenic side effects of Ipamorelin.
 Gynecomastia and water retention cannot occur.
 However, slight water retention can occur in early stages.

-Ipamoreline will not suppress natural testosterone production.
+Ipamorelin will not suppress natural testosterone production.

-Ipamoreline is not toxic to the liver at any dose.
+Ipamorelin is not toxic to the liver at any dose.

 - Light headed (diet adjustments may help)

 - Headache (diet adjustments may help)

 - Sore injected area (injection rotation and finding new areas to inject may help)